Personal Service Settings Inspection Reports

 Public health inspectors (PHIs) at Ottawa Public Health (OPH) routinely inspect these establishments to ensure that service is delivered in accordance with the Ministry of Health's Ontario Regulation 136/18: Personal Service Settings to prevent the spread of infections (eg. blood-borne, fungal etc.) Residents are urged to consider their own personal safety before obtaining personal services.
 Learn more about what to look for in a specific service before and during your appointment.

 Residents are also encouraged to look for a certificate - issued by OPH - that ensures the premises has been inspected by a Public Health Inspector.
 They can visit the Personal Service Settings Inspection Results to review the most recent inspection history of all PSS in Ottawa.
-Investigation of Complaints All complaints are dealt with in confidence.
+Investigation of complaints All complaints are dealt with in confidence.
 If you have any questions or concerns about a personal service settings, you can contact Ottawa Public Health. |

 Four steps to protect when visiting a Personal Service Setting |